Categories

 Referral contributions capture actions that help expand the Moosh network through meaningful onboarding of new participants.

-This category focuses on whether new users introduced to Moosh go on to engage with the protocol and perform qualifying actions.
-Referral activity is evaluated based on follow-through and actual participation, rather than on the creation or distribution of referral identifiers alone.
+This category focuses on whether newly introduced users actually engage with the protocol and perform qualifying actions.
+Referral activity is evaluated based on follow-through and real participation, rather than the creation or distribution of referral identifiers alone.

-Referral contribution exists to help the system understand how users discover Moosh and how effectively new participants transition into active usage.
+Referral contribution helps the system understand how users discover Moosh and how effectively new participants transition into active usage.

 Participate in the Protocol